Training: Human factors - Level 2

 Human factors level 2

-Advanced awareness of Human Factors risks
+Advanced awareness of risks related to human factors

 Find out more about our FH2 Human Factors training course for airlines, airports, airfields and handling companies.
 This course covers advanced concepts of Human Factors.

-Human Factors (FH02): the challenges
+Human factors (FH02): the challenges

 Human performances are numerous.
 Some examples are :